minekube/connect/.web/docs/guide/roadmap.md

 servers on-demand and pay only for the time they use it.
 Players are able to control their servers and resources in-game from the Connect Hub and Dashboard.

-## Reminders for the future
+## Reminders

-- Support [Skript](https://forums.skunity.com/resources/skript.323/) with an addon
+- We would like to support [Skript](https://forums.skunity.com/resources/skript.323/) with an addon to easily integrate Connect into your Skript scripts and manage your servers and players without needing to maintain a separate proxy.

-  to easily integrate Connect into your Skript scripts and manage your servers and players.
+---

-_There are plenty of more use cases, stay tuned and join the [Discord](https://minekube.com/discord)!_
+**There are plenty of more use cases, stay tuned and join the [Discord](https://minekube.com/discord) to talk about your ideas!**